-DO limit the amount of sensitive information you share with your trading partner (or with another supplier with whom you do not compete) to that which is strictly necessary for the project.
-Sensitive information includes information as to prices, discounts, costs, investments, strategy, outputs, input costs, sales levels, market shares or customers, other than information already legitimately in the public domain.
+DO limit the amount of commercially sensitive information (“CSI”) you share with your trading partner (or with another supplier with whom you do not compete) to that which is strictly necessary for the project.
+CSI includes but is not limited to information as to prices, discounts, costs, investments, strategy, outputs, input costs, sales levels, market shares or customers, other than information already legitimately in the public domain.

 DO consider whether the objectives of the project could be achieved by sharing historical, anonymised and / or aggregated data.

-DON'T share any information with your trading partner (or with another supplier with whom you do not compete) that relates to other trading partners or other suppliers, particularly if this is sensitive information regarding prices, discounts, input costs, strategy, sales levels or customers.
+DON'T share any information with your trading partner (or with another supplier with whom you do not compete) that relates to other trading partners or other suppliers, particularly if this is CSI (as defined above).

 DO ensure that all decisions as to price and strategy are made by each party independently.
 For example, discussions may reveal that wastage could be avoided by marking down retail prices towards the end of each day.
 The decision to mark down prices and by how much must rest solely with the retailer.
 Similarly, decisions as to what lines to carry must be made independently by the retailer.

 DON'T come to any agreement with your trading partner (or with another supplier with whom you do not compete) which relates to other trading partners (for example, an agreement to delist third party product lines).
-An agreement may include an oral or informal agreement, whether legally binding or not.
+An agreement may include an oral, unsigned or informal agreement, whether legally binding or not.

-DO consider carefully the information you will share with the working group and be sure to remove any information which may be sensitive (see above for what constitutes sensitive information).
+DO consider carefully the information you will share with the working group and be sure to remove any information which may be CSI (as defined out above).

 DO avoid making recommendations to the working group that relate to any of (1) to (6) below.

-DON'T hold discussions or exchange information with members of the working group that might relate to any of:
+DON'T hold discussions or share information with members of the working group that might relate to any current or prospective:

-(1) prices or price factors, including discounts, rebates, and reductions;
+(1) prices or price factors, including discounts, rebates, commissions and reductions;

 (2) input costs;